-Vegan leather is a synthetic, plant-based, or man-made material constructed to look and behave like animal-based leather.
+Vegan leather is a synthetic, plant-based, or human-made material constructed to look and behave like animal-based leather.
 True vegan leather should contain no bovine hide, fur, skin, exotic skin, or any other animal-derived solvents, solutions, or fabrics.

 It is often touted as being ethical, sustainable, and more environmentally friendly than animal-derived leather.
-And as the new kid on the block, it is revolutionizing the fashion industry, with both retailers and designers flocking to fill the demand for none animal-based products.
+And as the new kid on the block, it is revolutionizing the fashion industry, with retailers and designers flocking to fill the demand for none animal-based products.

 However, is vegan leather really the eco-friendly choice.
-Or are the marketing men just creating a new, and very lucrative, revenue stream?
+Or are the marketing men just creating a new and very lucrative revenue stream?

 So I ask the question; is vegan leather just another bottled water money-spinner.

 Or is it the perfect material to replace animal-based leather?